axelarnetwork/axelar-core/README.md

 ## Show API documentation

-Execute `GO111MODULE=off go get -u golang.org/x/tools/cmd/godoc` to ensure that `godoc` is installed on the host.
+Execute `GO111MODULE=off go install -u golang.org/x/tools/cmd/godoc` to ensure that `godoc` is installed on the host.

 After the installation, execute `godoc -http ":{port}" -index` to host a local godoc server.
 For example, with port `8080` the documentation is hosted at